patx/micropie/README.md

 - **The HTTP server (MicroPie)** handles regular web requests and serves the frontend.
 - **A separate WebSocket server** runs concurrently to handle real-time communication.
 - Clients connect to the WebSocket server via the frontend and exchange messages asynchronously.
-- Since the WebSocket server operates separately, it works regardless of whether the MicroPie HTTP server is running via the built-in `run` method (using `http.server`) or a production-grade WSGI server such as **Gunicorn**.
 - **Threading Considerations:** Since the WebSocket server runs in a separate thread, developers should handle shared resources carefully to avoid concurrency issues.
 - **Port Management:** The WebSocket server must run on a different port than the HTTP server to avoid conflicts.
 - **Client Compatibility:** Ensure that clients support WebSockets when implementing features relying on real-time communication.